 The 1980s were a crazy time for music.
 The decade was one piled high with wonderful musical contradictions as heavy metal rose at the same time as the sugariest pop known to man.
 One band synonymous with this time in music was The Cure, so imagine our delight when we found leading man Robert Smith’s 30 favourite ’80s songs.

-Smith himself is one of the most recognisable faces from the ’80s set which dominated the newly found haven for music MTV.
+Smith himself is one of the most recognisable faces from eighties Mount Rushmore which dominated the newly found Land of the Free for music; MTV.
 His goth look would go on to inspire millions while his music gave emotion and solace to a generation of disenfranchised youth.
 He changed the face of pop and gave it a whole new gravitas.

-He wasn’t alone though, and Smith’s favourite tunes of the 1980s reflect that.
+He wasn’t alone, though, and Smith’s favourite tunes of the 1980s reflect that.
 The singer found spots on his favourite list for amazing alternative acts like Kate Bush, The Jesus & Mary Chain, Pixies, New Order and My Bloody Valentine.
-Although he does he have a special place in his heart for some pop gems – I’m looking at you Bananarama and Mel & Kim – Smith still champions the alternative over anything else, even 30 years later.
+While he does have a special place in his heart for some shiny pop gems—I’m looking at you Bananarama and Mel & Kim—Smith still champions the alternative over anything else, even 30 years later.